jodersky/clip/README.md

 Composable, declarative command-line parsing for Scala.

 Clip is a Scala library for creating command line interfaces, with minimal boilerplate.
-It is highly configurable, but comes with sensible defaults out of the box.
+It is highly configurable, comes with sensible defaults out of the box, and has batteries included.

 It aims to make the process of writing command line tools quick and fun.